The Ed Wynn Show (1958 TV series): Production

 The first public notice of the new series came in May 1958, when a Los Angeles County Superior Court judge approved the contracts between the Thalia-Keethwyn production company and the two minor actors, Jacklyn O'Donnell and Sherri Alberoni.
 From a later story about the sale of the pilot episode, it must have been made just after the contract approvals.
 While showing the pilot to prospective buyers, the representatives for the production companies were asked the same question each time: "Isn't he a bit old to risk in the lead?"
 A previously secured affidavit of 72-year-old Ed Wynn's insurability answered that concern.

 Newspapers reported the next month that NBC had picked up The Ed Wynn Show for broadcast on Thursday evenings.
 By mid-July, the premise of the show was released to the press, along with the starting date.
 The primary sponsor was Liggett & Myers Tobacco Company for its Chesterfield cigarette brand, with the commercials handled by McCann Erickson.
 Co-sponsor Bulova Watch Company bought up the remaining commercial time for the fall season.

 The producer for Screen Gems was Ben Feiner, Jr. Actual filming, aside from the pilot episode, began August 4, 1958.
 The film used was 35 mm, with Westrex magnetic sound recording.

 IMDb reports this show as having 16 episodes, but lists only 15.
 It is not known if the discrepancy is due to the pilot episode, the title of which is also not known.
 From contemporary newspaper accounts, only 14 episodes were listed in television schedules.
+As noted below, episode #5 may never have been broadcast.